eduard626/interaction-tensor/README.md

 Instruction for computing interaction tensors given two pointclouds or CAD models can be found [HERE](Training/README.md)
 ## Code Author

+If you find bugs or need help create an issue or email me.
 * **Eduardo Ruiz** - [contact](mailto:er13827@my.bristol.ac.uk)